raduanastase/Front-end-Developer-Interview-Questions/README.md

     * _In PHP Storm I like the git, eslint, testing integrations_
 * What inspires you in the front-end community?
     * _The dynamic of this field can be exhausting and thrilling.
 The fact that as time goes by, JS reaches new and new frontiers (React Native/Node/Electron) ... makes me think, where will it end?_
-* !!!
-Who inspires you in the front-end community?
+* Who inspires you in the front-end community?
+    * _Eric Elliott - because he combines the love for this field with the love to teach others and improve the human condition_
 * Do you have any pet projects?
 What kind?
     * _I have a project that I work on for a humanitarian non-profit.
 It's built with Laravel, Backbone and SCSS._
 * !!!
 What's your favorite feature of Internet Explorer?